-It is too early to know exactly what the Israeli Ministry of Health's policies and guidelines will be in October, or what the status will be with regards to international travel, but the program is planning to provide in-class instruction for those able to enter Israel, and remote online instruction for those who are unable to enter the country because of possible travel restrictions.
+It is too early to know exactly what the Israeli Ministry of Health's policies and guidelines will be for October 2022, or what the status will be with regards to international travel, but the program is planning to provide in-class instruction for those able to enter Israel, and remote online instruction for those who are unable to enter the country because of possible travel restrictions.
 Online learning will be provided for as long as is required with no repercussions to the students.

 Academically, the program remains the same.
-We offer all courses that are required in the program and provide a selection of electives, seminars and workshops based on the needs of our students.
-We organize educational trips within Israel as we are able to and will also organize online "virtual trips" so that students can experience different aspects of conflict for times when we will not be able to travel within Israel.
-When meeting in the classroom is not possible, some courses are taught outside which has been very successful.
-The program strives to provide the best quality educational experience possible with the government policies at that time.
+We offer all courses that are required in the program and provide a full selection of electives, seminars and workshops based on the needs of our students.
+We have organized multiple educational trips within Israel so that students can experience different aspects of conflict resolution in the field.

 The university is constantly monitoring the situation of Covid-19 and prepared for any eventuality.
 Our students' health is our main concern, and as such, we are focused on and working hard to ensure that any changes we may need to make maintains the academic excellence and authenticity of the program.